facebookresearch/embody-3d/README.md

 ## Citation

-If you use this dataset, please consider citing this work via:
+If you use this dataset, please consider citing the [tech report](https://arxiv.org/pdf/2510.16258):

 ```
 @techreport{mclean2025embody3d,